Heineken

 Heineken Lager Beer (Heineken Pilsener), or simply Heineken (/nl/), is a Dutch pale lager beer with 5% alcohol by volume, produced by the Dutch brewing company Heineken N.V.
 It is typically sold in a green bottle with a red star.

 History

 On 15 February 1864, Gerard Adriaan Heineken (1841–1893) bought De Hooiberg (The Haystack) brewery on the Nieuwezijds Achterburgwal canal in Amsterdam, a popular working class brand founded in 1592.
 In 1873 after hiring Dr. Elion, a student of French chemist Louis Pasteur to develop a suitable yeast for Bavarian bottom fermentation, the HBM (Heineken's Bierbrouwerij Maatschappij) was established, and the first Heineken brand beer was brewed.
-In 1875 Heineken won the Medaille D'Or at the International Maritime Exposition in Paris and it began to be shipped there regularly, after which Heineken sales topped 64,000 hectolitres (1.7 million U.S. gallons), making them the largest beer exporter to France at the time.
+In 1875 Heineken won the Medaille D'Or at the International Maritime Exposition in Paris and it began to be shipped there regularly, after which Heineken sales topped 6.4 million litres (1.7 million U.S. gallons), making them the largest beer exporter to France at the time.